-As a parent you want to aid your child in balancing their fluid consumption.
+As a parent, you want to aid your child in balancing their fluid consumption.
 Often, this is a matter of trial and error – take some time to find the sweet spot.
-Keep in mind that one or two pee breaks during the night is not going to disrupt your child’s sleep cycle too badly.
+Keep in mind that one or two pee breaks during the night are not going to disrupt your child’s sleep cycle too badly.

 Now, let’s cover some of the “don’ts” of sleep hygiene for kids.
 Here are some things to discourage:

 An important rule for promoting sleep hygiene is that technology use should be limited in the hours preceding bedtime.
 This includes phones, laptops, and television.

 Why?
 Screen time causes mental alertness and stimulation during the period in which we want our children’s brains to be slowing down and getting ready for slumber .